 - Raven Locks, Network Space

-We continue to work with Network Space, with the company acting as Development Manager on Cheadle Eco Business Park.
-This development for Stockport Council is targeting BREEAM Outstanding and Net Zero Carbon in Construction.
+We continued with Network Space as Development Manager on Cheadle Eco Business Park, targeting BREEAM ‘Outstanding’ and Net Zero Carbon in Construction.

 Project Team